 Proton Partners International Limited is a Company registered in England and Wales (company number 09420705).
 We are a registered data controller with the Information Commissioners Office, registration number ZA213326.

-A company formed by UK based and international cancer and healthcare specialists, we operate a network of oncology centres nationally and internationally, providing a range of cancer services for patients through our subsidiary company, The Rutherford Cancer Centres Limited http://www.therutherford.co.uk/about-us/.
-Proton Partners International Limited set the strategy for Rutherford Cancer Centres and provide The Board, Executive Team, corporate governance, finance, marketing, governance, human resources, business development, and health and safety provision for all subsidiary companies within the group.
+We operate a network of oncology centres nationally and internationally known as the Rutherford Cancer Centres (www.theRutherford.com), providing a range of cancer services for patients through our subsidiary company Rutherford Cancer Care Limited.
+Proton Partners International Limited sets the strategy and provides the Board, Executive Team, corporate governance, finance, governance, marketing, business development, human resources, ICT and health and safety provision for all subsidiary companies within the group.

 Where the term ‘we’ or ‘us’ is used, this relates to Proton Partners International Limited.

-Our nominated representative, for the purpose of the Data Protection Act, is our Data Protection Officer whose contact details can be found at the end of this notice.
+Our nominated representative, for the purpose of the Data Protection Act, is our Data Protection Officer whose contact details can be found at the end of this policy.

 The term ‘personal data’ relates to any information that can, or has the potential to, identify you as an individual such as your name, address, e-mail address, phone number.
 It also includes less obvious information such as identification numbers, electronic location data and other online identifiers.

 Certain types of personal data are referred to in data protection legislation as ‘special categories’ of data.
 This is because they are classed as more sensitive and require additional protection.

 Such information includes information about an individual’s: